-four investigations completed during FY 2023 were completed in an average of 160.5 days.
-With respect to formal complaint processing, in FY 2023:
+In FY 2024, OCR conducted all investigations of formal EEO complaints within the regulatory timeframes, and in some cases decreasing the timeframes from the previous fiscal year.51 The eight investigations completed during FY 2024 were completed in an average of 220.50 days.
+With respect to formal complaint processing, in FY 2024:

-- The average number of days in investigation for complaints pending for any length of time during the fiscal year (for which investigations were completed during the fiscal year) was 160.50 days, a decrease from an average of 224.82 days in FY 2022 and 218.91 days in FY 2021; - The average number of days in investigation for complaints pending for any length of time during the fiscal year where a hearing was requested was 177.00 days, a decrease from an average of 218.55 days in FY 2022, and lower than the average of 191.50 days in FY 2021; - The average number of days in investigation for complaints pending for any length of time during FY 2023 where a hearing was not requested was 111.00 days, a decrease from an average of 204.00 days in FY 2022, and lower than the average of 276.75 days in FY 2021; - OCR provides complainants with the regulatorily required "180-day letter" if an investigation is expected to go over 180 days.
+- The average number of days in investigation for complaints pending for any length of time during the fiscal year (for which investigations were completed during the fiscal year) was 220.50 days, an increase from an average of 160.50 days in FY 2023, and a decrease from an average of 224.82 days in FY 2022; - The average number of days in investigation for complaints pending for any length of time during the fiscal year where a hearing was requested was 258.00 days, an increase from an average of 177.00 days in FY 2023 and an average of 218.55 days in FY 2022; - The average number of days in investigation for complaints pending for any length of time during FY 2024 where a hearing was not requested was 183.00 days, an increase from an average of 111.00 days in FY 2023, and lower than the average of 204.00 days in FY 2022; - OCR provides complainants with the regulatorily required "180-day letter" if an investigation is expected to go over 180 days.
 This letter notifies complainants of the date by which OCR expects to complete the investigation and informs complainants of their immediate right to request a hearing before an EEOC Administrative Judge or to file a lawsuit.
-None of the four investigations completed during FY 2023 exceeded 180 days due to amendments that extended processing timelines under applicable regulations; in cases where ROIs are issued beyond 180 days, a "180-day letter" would be issued; 55 - As of the end of FY 2023, the CFPB had zero pending complaints where investigations exceeded the required time frames; - The average number of days in final-action status for complaints pending for any length of time during FY 2023 was 31.16 days, which was less than FY 2022 at 34.56 days, and which was lower than FY 2021 at 42.83 days.
-All FADS and Final Agency Orders (FAOs) were issued on time.
-During FY 2023, OCR issued one FAD and four FAOs (one of which had a finding of discrimination related to conduct that occurred in 2018);
+Five of the eight investigations completed during FY 2024 exceeded 180 days due to amendments that extended processing timelines under applicable regulations; in cases where ROIs are issued beyond 180 days, a "180-day letter" would be issued52; one investigation, conducted by an outside entity (not OCR), was considered untimely.